-The Remuneration Committee advises in elaborating and supervising the implementation of the Bank's remuneration policy.
+The Remuneration Committee advises the Board of Directors in elaborating and supervising the implementation of the Bank's remuneration policy.

 Executive Committee

 The Board of Directors delegates the day to day management of BRD to the Executive Committee.
 The Executive Committee is responsible for the implementation of the strategies approved by the Board of Directors and ensures that a proper organization and informational flows are in place.